Foster School of Business: Admissions

-The Foster School of Business MBA program is ranked 30th in the nation by Bloomberg, 22nd by US News and 8th by Financial Times for "Top MBAs for Women."
-The Financial Times B-School rankings 2017 ranks the Foster School of Business at #41 in the world.
+The Foster School of Business MBA program is ranked 23rd in the nation by Bloomberg, 27th by US News and 16th by Financial Times.
+The Financial Times Global rankings lists the Foster School of Business at #30 in the world.
 An objective ranking of Faculty Scholarly Productivity Index by Academic Analytics ranks University of Washington #1 in research productivity in Business Administration and #8 in marketing.
-U.S. News & World Report ranked Foster's Evening MBA program 8th among public universities in 2014.
+U.S. News & World Report ranked Foster's Evening MBA program 5th among public universities in 2024.

-U.S. News ranks Foster's undergraduate program #19 nationwide on their list of Best Undergraduate Business Programs, out of 504 U.S. schools, and #9 among public universities.
+U.S. News ranks Foster's undergraduate program #17 nationwide on their list of Best Undergraduate Business Programs, out of 504 U.S. schools, and #9 among public universities.

 Campus

-The University of Washington Foster School of Business campus comprises six buildings, five in Seattle, Washington, and one in Kirkland, Washington.
+The University of Washington Foster School of Business campus comprises five buildings, four in Seattle, Washington, and one in Kirkland, Washington.